MoooKitty/ACE/README.md

 The ACE repository includes a collection of PowerShell scripts to interact with the ACE Web Service, including adding users, managing credentials, uploading collection scripts, and scheduling scans.

-After deploying the ACE servers, use New-ACEUser to create a new ACE user.
+After deploying the ACE servers, use **New-AceUser** to create a new ACE user.

-Remove the default “Admin” user with Remove-ACEUser.
+Remove the default “Admin” user with **Remove-AceUser**.

-Use New-ACECredential to enter a set of credentials.
+Use **New-AceCredential** to enter a set of credentials.

-Run Start-ACEDiscovery to automatically find computers on the Windows domain.
+Run **Start-AceDiscovery** to automatically find computers on the Windows domain.

-Run Start-ACESweep to start a sweep to run the selected scripts across the discovered endpoints.
+Run **Start-AceSweep** to start a sweep to run the selected scripts across the discovered endpoints.

 ## How do I add scripts to ACE?
 ACE Scripts should be self-contained scripts to collect data.
 They should return JSON object with the data to be collected.
 You can use ConvertTo-JsonV2 cmdlet in ACE to convert PSObjects into JSON objects in a PowerShell V2 compatible way.